 In From Russia With Love, James Bond uses the named David Somerset for his international travel on the Orient Express.
-For the trip he wears a dark grey suit in Connery Bond’s typical button two cut by Anthony Sinclair.
-The suit is not solid grey but it’s a mid-grey and charcoal grey pick-and-pick (also known as sharkskin), which it woven in an even twill weave and alternates the yarns dark and light in both the warp and weft of the cloth.
+For the trip he wears a mid grey suit in Connery Bond’s typical button two cut by Anthony Sinclair.
+The suit is not solid grey but it’s a light grey and charcoal grey pick-and-pick (also known as sharkskin), which it woven in an even twill weave and alternates the yarns dark and light in both the warp and weft of the cloth.
 It has hints of blue and brown in it, which are mottled in the grey yarns.

 The suit coat has a full, draped chest and narrow notched lapels that gently roll down to the low top button.
 The shoulders are natural with roped sleeve heads.
 The coat has four-button cuffs, jetted pockets and no vents at the back.
 The sleek vent-less look may have been chosen for the helicopter chase scene so that the back of the coat wouldn’t be flapping about with all the running around.
 In the similar and inspirational crop dusting scene in North By Northwest, Cary Grant also wears a non-vented suit.